|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See MDT long-term trend chart] A long-term uptrend had started on October 30, 2023 at 68.84 and reached 96.25 on March 10, 2025.
-MDT gained -27.41 points, or -39.82%, in 71 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The trend support level is at 85.80 and resistance is at 98.77.
-A Rising Wage is a triangle formation with a noticeable slant to the upside.
-It represents the loss of an upside momentum on each successive high and has a bearish bias.
-The Rising wedge usually marks a reversal in an uptrend.
-In a downtrend a rising wedge is considered to be a continuation pattern.
-Use the following link to access a Rising Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Wedge pattern in a long-term trend.
+Long-term trend: [See MDT long-term trend chart] A long-term uptrend had started on October 30, 2023 at 68.84 and reached 106.33 on November 26, 2025.
+MDT gained -37.49 points, or -54.46%, in 108 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The uptrend support line (91.17) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |